 Although I’ve lived and worked all over the country, I stayed connected to my home state and town, (Ohio/Akron) and was very grateful to be able to live and close to my parents during the last years of their lives.
 I’ve been married to the Reverend Dr. Wayne B. Arnason since 1998.
 For sixteen of our twenty-one of married life we have been Co-Ministers, until Rev. Wayne’s retirement from full-time parish ministry in June 2016.
 His commitments and interests in retirement allow him to be very flexible in where we might live.
 We own a home in Charlottesville, VA which is where I will regularly visit during the interim time.
 I have a grown step-daughter who lives in Atlanta, GA and works for CARE, the International Aid organization with a focus on women and girls’ empowerment.
-She married Brandon Moulard on April 27, 2019.
+She married Brandon Moulard on April 27, 2019 and is expecting twins in June 2020.
 My two brothers live on the east and west coasts, and a niece who lives in upstate New York.

 What Do You Love (other than ministry, marriage and family)?